cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 In step 3, the credentials are output with the format `echo "<registrykey>: <registryvalue>"`. `registrykey` and `registryvalue` must be separated by a colon and a space.
 The whole line must be terminated by a newline.

-These credentials are automatically read by the processing client and stored in the consumer's Dogu-specific configuration area in encrypted form.
+These credentials are automatically read by the processing client and stored in the consumer's dogu-specific configuration area in encrypted form.
 Following the example above, the consumer dogu would set up two registry entries containing the respective secret as a value:

 - `/config/<consumer>/sa-<producer>/username`
 - `/config/<consumer>/sa-<producer>/password`

-The verbaucher-dogu can now read and decrypt these e.g. by `doguctl config -e sa-<produzentdogu>/username`.
+The consumer dogu can now read and decrypt these e.g. by `doguctl config -e sa-<producer>/username`.

 #### Deleting a Service Account